Cornell on Emerging Markets

 The State’s Role in Emerging Economy Outward Investments: A comparison between Brazil, China and Korea

-Issue NO. 24 By Anne Miroux* Lourdes Casanova** While most emerging economies have long developed clear policies to attract Foreign Direct Investment (FDI), few have adopted proactive policies to […]
+Issue NO. 24 By Anne Miroux* Lourdes Casanova** While most emerging economies have long developed clear policies to attract Foreign Direct Investment (FDI), few have adopted proactive policies to support outward FDI (OFDI).
+In what follows, we examine the various phases of OFDI comparing China, Korea and Brazil and how this OFDI became one […]

 canuto-final